paulAcato/a11y-blocks/README.md

-# a11y-blocks
+# Just Another Block Plugin
-a11y blocks plugin.
-More focus on the a11y.
+Enhances the block editor by adding usefully accessible blocks to the block editor.